coda/packs-sdk/docs/reference/sdk/interfaces/ObjectSchemaProperty.md

 # Interface: ObjectSchemaProperty

-Fields that may be set on a schema property in the {@link properties} definition of an object schema.
+Fields that may be set on a schema property in the [properties](ObjectSchemaDefinition.md#properties) definition of an object schema.

 ## Properties